SemionV/dory/devlog.md

 # Development log

+**25.12.22**
+* Implemented transformation stack in Rendering Context.
+It makes possible to implement different strategies of calculating and stacking transformations.
+For canvas 2D it is currently combining transformations, for webgl it will be sending them directly to the graphik rendering context.

 **24.12.22**
 * Rendering pipeline reorganized.
 Now rendering Items are ordered inside transformation Nodes, it is possible now to use different Drawers for each type of graphical primitive.
 * Now it is possible to stack transformations in the rendering context or apply them iundividually to the primitives